When I was researching my trip to Nepal, I found it difficult to find good info about the ABC Trek.

 The Annapurna base camp is the highest point you can reach in this mountain range via a walkable path, i.e. without needing to be an alpinist or mountaineer.

-The entire trek is incredibly scenic, though at base camp you’ll have a phenomenal viewing point surrounded by a dozen Himalayan peaks, including several of the tallest in the world.
+While the entire trek is incredibly scenic, at base camp you’ll have a truly phenomenal viewing point surrounded by a dozen Himalayan peaks, including several of the tallest in the world.
 It makes the endeavour totally worth it.

 Whatever you do, try to stay the night at least once at either MBC or ABC (the final two stops) both for acclimatization and to properly enjoy the stunning views.

 Here are some of your basic costs:

 |TIMS permit (trekker registration)||$20 (~2000 rupees)|